Liquidity ratios explained: types, formulas and examples

 Quick ratio example

-So, if you've got $30,000 in the bank, $15,000 in securities, and $60,000 in costs over the next three months, your quick liquidity ratio is 0.75.
-That's $30,000 plus $15,000, divided by $60,000.
+Say you have $30,000 in the bank, $15,000 in securities, and $60,000 in costs over the next three months.
+Your quick ratio is 0.75 ($30,000 + $15,000 ÷ $60,000).

 What's a good quick ratio?

-- 0.8 to 1.0: Adequate liquidity for most situations
+- 0.8–1.0: adequate liquidity for most situations

-- Below 0.8: May struggle with unexpected expenses
+- Below 0.8: may struggle with unexpected expenses

-- 1.5 ratio: You have $1.50 for every $1 of upcoming expenses
+- 1.5 ratio: you have $1.50 for every $1 of upcoming expenses

-- 1.0 ratio: You have exactly enough to cover short-term debts
+- 1.0 ratio: you have exactly enough to cover short-term debts

-- 0.3 ratio: You have only 30 cents for every $1 of bills due
+- 0.3 ratio: you have only 30 cents for every $1 of bills due

 When to use the quick ratio

-- it only considers a short-term (three-month) period
+- covers only a short-term (three-month) period

 Current (working capital) ratio